 Here at Garybuie in the tucked away and beautiful Glenhinnisdal, there's a chance to enjoy life as perhaps it should be - slow, relaxing, no hustle and bustle, with time to stop and stare, take in the stunning scenery and simply...relax!!!
 While you are enjoying the tranquil, yet magnificent surroundings and being pampered at Garybuie, you are certain to slot into Skye time without even realising it.
-Here the pace is sedate and combined with the comfort and high quality facilities available for your stay, those everyday stresses and strains will seem a million miles away.
+Here the pace is sedate and combined with the friendly welcome and comfort of your stay with us, those everyday stresses and strains will seem a million miles away.

 Garybuie - Gaelic for Yellow Garden, so named because of the glorious laburnum tree which blossoms at the front of the house in May and June - is set in the heart of Glenhinnisdal with the peace and quiet interrupted by little more than a swooping buzzard, busy bee or possibly a quacking duck!

 The nearest shop/pub/restaurant is five miles away in Uig, where ferries sail to the Outer Hebrides.
 Portree, the main town, is ten miles away and has everything you'd need from restaurants, to shops, the harbour with fresh fish, banks, a cinema, tourist information and a swimming pool.

 Glenhinnisdal is edged by the eye-catching Trotternish ridge with its stunning views of the geologically world famous formations of the Quiraing.
 We have a salmon river in front of us and there is a loch with trout in the hills behind.
 Permits can be obtained to fish both.
 Walking - either seriously or just for a stroll - is literally point yourself in the direction you want to go, and set off - it's that simple, whilst the quiet highways and by-ways make cycling an ideal way to look around.